 Sleep, often underestimated, is a critical component of the recovery process.

-During deep sleep stages, the body releases growth hormone, which plays a vital role in tissue growth and muscle repair.
+During deep sleep stages, the body releases human growth hormone, which plays a vital role in tissue growth and muscle repair.

 This anabolic state allows the body to adapt to training stresses, making sleep a powerful ally in your recovery arsenal.